liprin1129/Self-Driving-Car/Project/4. Project2 (Traffic Sign Classifier)/writeup_template.md

 ### 1. German Traffic Sign Dataset:

 German Traffic Sign dataset have 43 classes/labels of traffic signs consisted of 34799 images for training, 3310 images for validation, and 12630 images for testing the network.
+Below is representation images and labels of each class.

+![alt text][class1]
+![alt text][class2]
+![alt text][class3]
+![alt text][class4]
+![alt text][class5]

+*Fig1.
+Images and labels of classes*

 I used the pandas library to calculate summary statistics of the traffic signs data set:

 * The size of training set is 34799 with the 32 pixels for width and 32 pixels for height.
 Because the training set are colour image, an colour image is comprised of 3 channels of 32x32 pixels for red, green, and blue colour respectively.
 Therefore, training set has the 4D shape of (34799, 32, 32, 3).
 * The size of the validation set is 3310, and it was used for generalisation to have high performance.
 This is also comprised of colour images, therefore the shape of it is (3310, 32, 32, 3).